lavanyagarg112/teletodrive/README.md

 - **FOLDER_ID_VIDEOS**: Google Drive folder ID where videos will be uploaded.
 - **CHAT_NAME**: The name or ID of the Telegram chat/channel from which you are downloading media.
 - **TOPIC_ID**: The topic ID in the Telegram chat/channel.
+- **START_DATE**: The start date from when you want the photos/videos to be taken.
+- **END_DATE**: The end date until when you want the photos/videos to be taken.
+- **TIMEZONE**: Your current timezone to ensure that the start and end dates are accurate. (eg: Asia/Singapore.
+It will default to UTC if wrong format or not provided)

 ---